Kim Thayil: Projects outside Soundgarden

-In 2020 Thayil played guitar solos on the song "The Firebird" for the jazz fusion band, the Barret Martin Group.
-In 2021 Kim Thayil played lead guitar and Matt Cameron played drums for a track, "Only Love Can Save Me Now", on the new Pretty Reckless album.
-Pretty Reckless frontwoman Taylor Momsen said that without Thayil, recording the track would have been impossible, as "Kim is a master – there's no-one else like him."
+In 2020, Thayil played guitar solos on the song "The Firebird" for the jazz fusion band, the Barret Martin Group.
+In 2021, he played lead guitar and Matt Cameron played drums for a track, "Only Love Can Save Me Now", on the new The Pretty Reckless album.
+The Pretty Reckless frontwoman Taylor Momsen said that without Thayil, recording the track would have been impossible, as "Kim is a master – there's no-one else like him."
 In December 2020, Thayil, Krist Novoselic, Jennifer Johnson, Jillian Raye, Jeff Fielder and Ben Smith performed the song "Drone" at the Seattle Museum of Pop Culture's tribute to Alice in Chains.

-In 2021 Thayil appeared on Mastodon's double album Hushed and Grim, playing lead guitar on the track "Had It All."
+In 2021, Thayil appeared on Mastodon's double album Hushed and Grim, playing lead guitar on the track "Had It All".